TranslationalAICenterISU/cv-ssl-aug-2023/docs/sections/m06_monodepth.md

 # Monoocular Depth Estimation with MiDaS

-Monocolular depth estiamtion estiamtes the depth in an image using only a single RGB camera as input.
+Monocular depth estimation estimates the depth in an image using only a single RGB camera as input.

 Check out: